Truncations in languages of generalized power series and the structure of $T$-$\lambda$-spherical completions of o-minimal fields: Introduction

-Theorem~C and the above mentioned \cite[Main Theorem]{rolin2024transasymptotic} are related, but differ in several regards.
+Theorem~\ref{introthm:C} and the above mentioned \cite[Main Theorem]{rolin2024transasymptotic} are related, but differ in several regards.
 To explain the differences consider the specialization of Theorem~C to the case in which $T'$ is the theory of the expansion $\bR_{0, \exp}$ by the unrestricted exponential, of a \emph{serial} polynomially bounded structure $\bR_0$ over the reals, already defining the restricted exponential.
-In that case, Theorem~C entails that every elementary extension $\bE \succeq \bR_{0, \exp}$ has a truncation-closed \emph{elementary} embedding (over $\bR_{0,\exp}$) in some elementary extension of the form $\bR_{0, \exp}\Lhp \fM \Rhp_\lambda$ where the functions definable in the structure $\bR_0$ are interpreted in a natural way and the exponential is interpreted in such a way that (D) and (T4) are satisfied.
+In that case, Theorem~C entails that every elementary extension $\bE \succeq \bR_{0, \exp}$ has a truncation-closed \emph{elementary} embedding (over $\bR_{0,\exp}$) in some elementary extension of the form $\bR_{0, \exp}\Lhp \fM \Rhp_\lambda$ where the functions definable in the structure $\bR_0$ are interpreted in a natural way and the exponential is interpreted in such a way that \ref{Intro:D} and (T4) are satisfied.

-Notice in particular that Theorem~C is conditional to the seriality hypothesis on $\bR_{0}$ (which, for now, we only know to hold in the case $\bR_0$ is a reduct of $T_{an}$), that there is no required compatibility with derivatives (as one could for example require if $(\bE, \CH(\bR))$ is expanded to a $T$-convex $T$-differential field as defined in \cite{kaplan2023t}), and that the group $\fM$ arises from a rather abstract, and by no means explicit, completion machinery.
+Note in particular that Theorem~\ref{introthm:C} is conditional to the seriality hypothesis on $\bR_{0}$ (which, for now, we only know to hold in the case $\bR_0$ is a reduct of $T_{an}$), that there is no required compatibility with derivatives (as one could for example require if $(\bE, \CH(\bR))$ is expanded to a $T$-convex $T$-differential field as defined in \cite{kaplan2023t}), and that the group $\fM$ arises from a rather abstract, and not very explicit, completion machinery.

 On the contrary, \cite[Main Theorem]{rolin2024transasymptotic}, concerns the case $\bE:=\bR_{\cA, \exp}\langle t \rangle$ for some $t>\bR$ and gives an \emph{explicit} construction for a truncation-closed \emph{differential} embedding with respect to the natural ``derivation at $t$'', into the (explicitly constructed) classical field of transseries $\bT$.
 Moreover it does not require the seriality of $\bR_\cA$, and only requires an extra minor hypothesis (being $an^*$ or being natural) on the GQA $\cA$.